wilmixjemin8/Web/README.md

 encrypted  format.

-m)  IT  is  an  Interactive  technology  and  a   friendly  one.
+m)  IT  is  an  Interactive Programming Language  and  a   friendly  one.

 n) Encrypted   data   from   WEB  is    used   for   constructing

 GRAPHS   ,  Report,  charts, etc.

-0) IT  directly  interact   with  JAS  ,WDBAJAS , JAVA ,  .Net  ,and  all  Latest  Technologies  of  JAS.
+0) IT  directly  interact   with  JAS ,JDollar, ,WDBAJAS , JAVA ,  .Net  ,and  all  Latest  Technologies  of  JAS.

 p) IT  is  used  to  display  contents  of  Youtube  and  games....